1And the Pharisees and Sadducees came and, testing him, they asked him to show them a sign from heaven.

 13Now when Jesus came into the district of Caesarea Philippi, he asked his disciples, saying, “Who do people say that the Son of Man is?”

-14And they said, “Some say John the Baptist; some, Elijah; and others, Jeremiah, or one of the prophets.”
+14And they said, “Some say John the Baptist; and others say Elijah; and others say Jeremiah or one of the prophets.”

-15He says to them, “But who do you say that I am?”
+15He said to them, “But who do you say that I am?”

 16And Simon Peter answered and said, “You are the Christ, the Son of the living God.”